 In connection with the Welding acquisition, SCCF provided a Term Loan (the "SCCF Loan Agreement") of \$4,500,000, which is payable on August 24, 2010.
 Borrowings under the SCCF Loan Agreement bear interest, payable monthly, generally at a rate of 6% over the base commercial lending rate of PNC as publicly announced to be in effect from time to time.
-The interest rate on the outstanding indebtedness under the SCCF Loan Agreement was approximately 9.25% for the three months ended March 31, 2009 and year ended December 31, 2008, respectively.
-At each of March 31, 2009 and December 31, 2008, the balance owed on the SCCF Loan Agreement amounted to \$4,500,000.
+The interest rate on the outstanding indebtedness under the SCCF Loan Agreement was approximately 9.25% for the year ended December 31, 2008 and the six months ended June 30, 2009, respectively.
+At each of June 30, 2009 and December 31, 2008, the balance owed on the SCCF Loan Agreement amounted to \$4,500,000.

-On January 29, 2009, SCCF notified the Company of a default of covenants under the SCCF Loan Agreement, and subsequently imposed a default rate of interest of 13.25% as of April 6, 2009.
+On January 29, 2009, SCCF notified the Company of a default of covenants under the SCCF Loan Agreement, and subsequently imposed a default rate of interest of 13.25 as of April 6, 2009.
 Such defaults were waived as part of the Fourth Amendment to the SCCF Loan Agreement (see discussion below).